 In the wider church, Bishop Gulick undertook a particularly active role in ecumenism.
-He has served two terms on the SCEIR (Standing Committee on Ecumenical and Inter Religious Relations), co-chaired the Anglican Roman Catholic Dialog USA from 1997 to present, and served as one of the Episcopal Church's representatives on the Consultation on Church Union 1995-2000.
+He has served two terms on the SCEIR (Standing Committee on Ecumenical and Inter Religious Relations) and served as one of the Episcopal Church's representatives on the Consultation on Church Union 1995-2000.
 In 2001, he was also appointed by Archbishop George Carey to serve on IARCCUM (International Anglican Roman Catholic Commission on Unity and Mission), an ongoing commitment.

 In addition, Bishop Gulick served on Committee 22 of the General Convention in 2000, which dealt with all questions related to human sexuality; co-chaired General Convention cognate committee on Ecumenical Concerns; and served the Member Advisory Committee for the College of Bishops, the Staff College of Bishops and the Staff College of Bishops conference for new bishops and spouses/partners.